 Midterm Exams: will be comprised of multiple-choice items and possibly some short written-response.
-Details will be given for each midterm in the lecture recordings in advance of the exam.
+Details will be given for each midterm in advance of the exam.
 Midterm 2 is non-cumulative.
 I will provide you with a textbook reading guide to help you focus your revision efforts.